Your Custom Text Here

 Learn more about what kids in our town are already doing about food scraps:

-Yes, you can bring your food scraps to Long Table Farm.
+1. Yes, you can bring your food scraps to Long Table Farm.
 We will compost them on site!
+Then we use the compost to grow more plants and improve the health of our soil.

-Hours for drop off are Wednesday-Sunday, dawn to dusk.
+2. Hours for drop off are Wednesday-Saturday, dawn to dusk.

 FAQ’s